Nike vs adidas Sizing

 As a result, it seems as though Nike shoes, particularly running trainers, fit true to size, while you may need to go half an EU size larger in adidas sneakers.
 Make sure you check out our guide on measuring shoe size to help you figure out what size you need.

-If it's wider-fitting shoes you're after, then we'd recommend checking out some of the best Air Force 1s or Nike Dunks, as you should find they come with a little more room than your average pair of Nike or adidas trainers.
+If you need wider-fitting shoes without actually buying wide-fit trainers specifically, then I would personally recommend checking out some of the best Air Force 1s or Nike Dunks, as you should find they come with a little more room than your average pair of Nike or adidas trainers because of their roots in basketball.
+Conversely, you may find running trainers provide a tighter fit seeing as they're designed to be tight, streamlined, and designed for performance above all else.

 Which shoes fit wide feet?

-Being a little larger in size, you may find Nike shoes offer a slightly better fit for wider feet; however, it's worth noting adidas offers a selection of exclusively wide-fit footwear.
-In said range, you'll find a selection of top golf shoes, football boots, and even the Everyset gym shoes.
+Being a little larger in size, you may find Nike shoes offer a slightly better fit for wider feet.
+However, it's worth noting adidas offers a selection of exclusively wide-fit footwear.
+In said range, you'll find a selection of top football boots, basketball shoes, and even gym trainers.

-That said, Nike also has its own collection of wide-fitting shoes, which includes extra-wide variations of the highly popular Nike Pegasus 40s mentioned in our guide to Nike and New Balance sizing.
+That said, Nike also has its own collection of wide-fitting shoes, which includes extra-wide variations of the highly popular Nike Revolution 7s mentioned in our guide to Nike and New Balance sizing.

-Nike Pegasus 40 product image of a black knitted running shoe with a white midsole and Nike Swoosh on the side.
+Nike Revolution 7 product image of a black knitted running shoe featuring a white Swoosh down the sidewall and a white midsole.

 expand image